 There are several things you need to do to receive aid:

 - Sign acceptance statement on the award notice.
-(You should do this by May 2013)
+(You should have done this already)

-- Fill out all promissory notes.
+- Complete all promissory notes.
 These notes are available in the financial aid office during the first week of class or Gateway.

 - Complete deferment forms, and all other documentation requested of you by the lenders or the Financial Aid Office.
 It is your responsibility to get all of the necessary forms and bring them to the financial aid office for certification.